anvilistas/anvil-labs/docs/guides/modules/zod.rst

     .. method:: strip()

-        Returns a modified version of the typeddict schema that strips out unrecognized keys during parsing.
+        Returns a modified version of the typed_dict schema that strips out unrecognized keys during parsing.
         This is the default behavior of ZodTypedDict schemas.

     .. method:: catchall(schema: ZodAny) -> ZodTypedDict

-        You can pass a ``"catchall"`` schema into a typeddict schema.
+        You can pass a ``"catchall"`` schema into a typed_dict schema.
         All unknown keys will be validated against it.

         :param schema: A Zod schema for validating unknown keys.